 The Association of American Colleges & Universities (AAC&U) has identified several teaching and learning practices that benefit students from all backgrounds, including historically underserved students who often have not had access to high-impact learning experiences.
-UCF encourages faculty and student involvement in the following active learning practices.
+Among these are:

 The Common Reading Program serves UCF’s First Time in College (FTIC) students.
 The intent of establishing a Common Reading Program is to engage FTIC students in a dialogue around a relevant topic while creating a sense of community among incoming students.